 The various types of muscular dystrophy affect different muscles

 Sometimes the heart muscle or the muscles that control breathing are weak, which can be dangerous

 Muscular dystrophy can't be cured, but physical therapy may help relieve symptoms

 Types of muscular dystrophy include:

-Facioscapulohumeral dystrophy Facioscapulohumeral Muscular Dystrophy Facioscapulohumeral muscular dystrophy is the most common form of muscular dystrophy.
+Facioscapulohumeral dystrophy Facioscapulohumeral Muscular Dystrophy Facioscapulohumeral muscular dystrophy is the third most common form of muscular dystrophy.
 The muscles of the face and shoulder are affected.
 Muscular dystrophies are a group of inherited muscle... read more : the most common type of muscular dystrophy—symptoms begin between ages 7 and 20 and include weakness of the face and shoulder muscles

-Duchenne muscular dystrophy and Becker muscular dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Muscular dystrophies are a group of inherited muscle disorders in which one or more genes needed for normal muscle structure and function are defective, leading to muscle weakness of varying... read more : the second most common type and the most severe—muscle weakness develops in childhood or teen years, nearly always in boys
+Duchenne muscular dystrophy and Becker muscular dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Muscular dystrophies are a group of inherited muscle disorders in which one or more genes needed for normal muscle structure and function are defective, leading to muscle weakness of varying... read more : the next most common types and the most severe—muscle weakness develops in childhood or teen years, nearly always in boys